Understanding Sleep Apnea: Top Effective Habits for Sound Sleep

 2. Using positional therapy devices, such as sleep position trainers, can encourage side-sleeping habits.

-3. Avoiding the use of multiple pillows, as this can cause your neck to bend and restrict the airway.
+3. Avoid the use of multiple pillows, as this can cause your neck to bend and restrict the airway.

 Achieving Better Sleep for a Healthier Life